aquasecurity/aqua-helm/enforcer/README.md

 `nodeSelector` |	Kubernetes node selector	| `{}`
 `tolerations` |	Kubernetes node tolerations	| `[]`
 `affinity` |	Kubernetes node affinity | `{}`
+`extraEnvironmentVars` | is a list of extra enviroment variables to set in the enforcer daemonset. | `{}` `extraSecretEnvironmentVars` | is a list of extra enviroment variables to set in the scanner daemonset, these variables take value from existing Secret objects. | `[]`

+> Note: that `imageCredentials.create` is false and if you need to create image pull secret please update to true. and set the username and password for the registry.

 ## Issues and feedback